clustergarage/janus/jekyll/_docs/getting-started.md

 settings that allow the controller and daemon to be run with their required privileges.

-A `CustomResourceDefinition` is included to define a custom **JanusWatcher** type housing the pod selector, paths, events, and optional flags for the watcher.
+A `CustomResourceDefinition` is included to define a custom **JanusGuard** type housing the pod selector, paths, events, and optional flags for the guard.

 Finally, the **januscontroller** `Deployment` and **janusd** `DaemonSet` are the core of the product.
 There is a headless `Service` used to communicate